Xue Yue: Second Sino-Japanese War

-Chinese civil war and after
+Chinese Civil War and later career

 After World War II, Xue refused to exchange his gold for the Gold Yuan paper currency as mandated by law.
 When Huang Shaoxiong informed Xue that this was illegal, Xue responded that he and his subordinates' gold was paid for in blood and he was personally responsible for it.

 When Chiang Kai-shek retreated to Taiwan in 1949, Xue was put in charge of defending Hainan Island.
 The victorious Red Army defeated the demoralized Nationalist Forces.
 Xue left for Taiwan after the defense of Hainan collapsed.
 In Taiwan, he served as adviser to the chief of staff, in name only.
 He was Master of Ceremony, an honorary title, at Chiang Kai-shek's funeral in 1975.
 He lived until 1998 to the age of 101.